davidlj95/ngx/projects/ngx-meta/docs/content/guides/metadata-values-json.md

 }
 ```

 Defines the [`StandardMetadata.title`](ngx-meta.standard.title.md) which will set the HTML's `#!html <title>` if [standard module] is present.
 However, this value won't be used by other modules.
-For instance `#!html <meta property='og:title'>` will be empty if [Open Graph module] is present, given only standard `title` property has been set.
+For instance `#!html <meta property='og:title'>` will be empty if [Open Graph module] is present, given only standard `title` prope

-## Combining global and module metadata
+#### Metadata module types convention

+By convention, each metadata module exports a type named `XMetadata` (where `X` is the name of the module).
+So you can know what each metadata each module can set.

+### Combining both

-If you specify a module specific value and a global value, specific will take preference.
+If you specify a module specific value and a global shared value, specific will take preference.

-For instance if setting those values (again, either using service or route data):
+For instance if setting those values:

 ```typescript
 const metadataValues: GlobalMetadata & StandardMetadata = {